 I also used to work for a conservative think tank.
 And because of that I always try to be cognizant of using left leaning publications to criticize conservatives from the perspective of the left.
 I don’t even consider myself a conservative.
 I like to say I’m half progressive, half reactionary.
 But I still try to be careful about what and where I write.
 Because publications like the New York Times love to leverage institutionally affiliated conservative voices to echo their (the Times’) talking points.

 Here’s a real life example.
 Indiana’s Republican state legislature passed a law to preempt a tenant protection ordinance in Indianapolis passed in response to a newspaper exposé of slum conditions in the city’s rental housing.
 I thought that was morally unconscionable and frankly am still outraged about it.
 I have no political influence here, but one thing I do have is the ability to generate big negative national press for the state.
 I thought about leveraging every media connection I have to damage their reputation over this.
 But I didn’t do it, even though I have very few political obligations or debts in the state.
 Indiana is where I’m from but played no material role in creating my success.
 I did write a piece for a state and local government trade publication about this legal matter.
 It leans left, so maybe I shouldn’t have even really done that.
 But it’s a niche publication.
 I avoided major media.
-I chose to write my detailed criticism of Indiana’s Republican leadership in the conservative policy journal American Affairs (to be published online on Nov.
-20th).
+I chose to write my detailed criticism of Indiana’s Republican leadership in the conservative policy journal American Affairs.

 I have written some critical things about the church’s teachings on gender in publications like the Federalist.
 That is a secular political publication, but one that’s conservative and Christian friendly and edited by a solid Lutheran.
 Is it possibly I’ve said and done things I shouldn’t have?
 Sure.
 But if so I need to take stock, and make sure I don’t repeat those errors going forward.